Digital Photography

 - manual controls

 Here are some ideas on cameras, printers and photo management software and internet sharing sites.
-Everybody has a favorite but these are representative of what is available as of early 2010.
+Everybody has a favorite but these are representative of what is available as of late 2013.

 DIGITAL CAMERAS